gingters/SmartDev.ConfigurationMapper/README.md

 ### Alternative Keys

-You can map your properties to other Key names by adding a Key attribute to it.
+You can map your properties to other Key names by adding the `KeyAttribute` to it.
 So, given the same config, your can give the properties on your class more meaningful names:

     public class MyConfig
     {